RobbieProkop/vipassana-receipts/readme.md

 This is a single-page react app created for the Alberta Vipassana Foundatoin.
 This project was created 100% by Robbie Prokop.

-This repository is built using React, SCSS, Axios, Redux, React-Dom, React-Router-Dom, and React-Toastify.
+This repository is built using React, SCSS, Axios, Redux, React-Dom, React-Router-Dom, and React-Toastify in the front end.
+For the backend I used NodeJS, ExpressJS, MOngoDB, and mongoose.
 I tried to make the code fairly modularized and use current industry "best practices" as I understand them.
 A big stretch goal of mine is to eventually get 80% + test coverage.

 <!-- add demo gif here  -->
 <!-- ## Demo